-TAKE ACTION: Tell Congress to Ban Glyphosate!
+TAKE ACTION: Tell Congress to Ban Glyphosate, Not Bail Out Bayer!

 What has Congress done since 2015, when the World Health Organization’s (WHO) International Agency for Research on Cancer (IARC) unanimously determined that glyphosate is a probable human carcinogen?